-The clinical component of the Nursing curriculum requires each student to demonstrate an ability to satisfactorily perform learned psychomotor skills.
-Specifically, the curriculum of NUR105/108, and NUR107 require that each student must demonstrate competency of designated psychomotor skills in the laboratory setting before performing the skill in the clinical area.
+The clinical component of the nursing curriculum requires each student to demonstrate an ability to satisfactorily perform learned psychomotor skills.
+Specifically, the curriculum of NUR107, and NUR108 require that each student must demonstrate competency of designated psychomotor skills in the laboratory setting before performing the skill in the clinical area.
 Students are evaluated at the end of each Learning Module for skill competency.
 Students are required to report for all competency evaluations in full uniform, with name pin and supplies required from their lab kit (if applicable).
 Evaluations are based on criteria contained in the Nursing Skills Checklists book.
-Students are provided with three opportunities to demonstrate each competency, and must pass by the third attempt in order to receive a satisfactory clinical evaluation.
+Students are provided with three opportunities to demonstrate each competency and must pass by the third attempt in order to receive a satisfactory clinical evaluation.
 Return demonstration of skills must be completed without prompting and passed by a designated deadline.
 If a student fails an initial and/or second competency evaluation, a practice session is required prior to being assigned an appointment for re-evaluation.
 Re-testing must be completed within 7 days.
-In the event that a third competency is required, this will be completed with full time faculty.
+If a third competency is required, this will be completed with two faculty (including at least one full time faculty).
+The student can request the third competency test is recorded by faculty for the student, faculty, and program coordinator to review by appointment.
+The recording is optional and will be deleted/destroyed following review.
 Failure to achieve competency on the third attempt will constitute a clinical failure.